Frequently Asked Questions

-Yes we are.
-As we were in the original pilot site area we have been a part of the NDIS from the very beginning so we well equipped to help answer any questions you may have.
+Yes we are registered to provide Occupational Therapy under the Capacity Building category.
+This includes Individual Therapy, Group Therapy and Early Intervention.
+As we were in the original pilot site area we have been a part of the NDIS from the very beginning so we well equipped to help answer any questions you may have regarding funding.

 No, you do not require a GP referral to book an appointment.
 However, there are some Medicare schemes that you or your child may be eligible for to receive a Medicare rebate.
 Please see our Funding page for more information.